mmocny/inp-workshop/README.md

 ```
 </details>

+## Take away

+As long as the *Next Paint* after Interaction is allowed to render, even if the browser decides it doesn't actually need render, measurement stops.

+Asynchronous effects, such as updates that come after timers or network response will *not* affect INP.
+Unless, of course, they actually block Next Paint.

+One example: a `fetch()` or resource attached to dom elements, which is already prefetched may actually be available before the next rendering opportunity.

-## If you cannot remove it, at least move it
+## Lesson: if you cannot remove it, at least move it!

 Let's change to update the UI from the click handler, but run the blocking work from the timeout.

-But, can we do better than a 1000ms timeout?
+Can we do better than a 1000ms timeout?

 We likely still want the code to run as quickly as possible... otherwise we should have just removed it!

+Goal:
+- Interaction will UpdateUI
+- BlockFor will run as soon as possible, but not block next paint
+- Predictable behaviour without "magic timeouts"

 Here are some ideas: